 Support Groups: National SA VIC NSW QLD TAS ACT NT

 Looking for support, reassurance and information?

 Create Your Own High School Curriculum for this Year

 by Beverley Paine

-Many families faced with needing to withdraw their teenage children from high school hit the panic button at the beginning of the year and automatically think that they will need a supervised correspondence course to teach their children at home.
-Queensland is the only state to offer private primary and secondary online education through religious educational institutions: the other states offer public distance education but the students need to meet strict criteria.
-There is another option and it is cost effective and not too daunting: write your own curriculum using the vast range of resources available to classroom teachers.
+Many families faced with needing to withdraw their teenage children from high school hit the panic button at the beginning of the year and automatically think that they will need a supervised correspondence or distance education course to teach their children at home.
+If you are looking for an accredited distance education school, check out the list of those in The Educating Parent Resource Directory.

 You can purchase text and student work books and simply work your way through them.
 This way your home educated student will be using similar materials to what she would be using at school.
 Of course, his or her education isn't 'supervised' by a teacher but the scope and sequence will be appropriate and suitable for her developmental stage and academic needs.
 Plus you can mix and match 'grade' levels - for example, she might be Year 9 in Maths and Year 10 in English, etc - you don't need to stick to the same year level across all subjects.
 If your child is self-motivated this approach will work brilliantly.
 If not, you will need to offer help, guidance and supervision as she works her way through the books, but you'll find you will need to do this anyway even if you enroll her in a school of distance education.